Hart of Dixie season 3

-The third season of Hart of Dixie, an American television series, was originally broadcast in the United States on The CW from December 6, 2013 to May 16, 2014.
+The third season of Hart of Dixie, an American television series, was originally broadcast in the United States on The CW from October 7, 2013 to May 16, 2014.
 It was produced by CBS Television Studios.
-Hart of Dixie was renewed for a fourth season on May 8, 2014 and which premiered on New Year 2015.
+Hart of Dixie was renewed for a fourth season on May 8, 2014 and which premiered on December 15, 2014.

 Overview

 The season begins with Zoe returning to Bluebell with her new boyfriend (Joel) played by Josh Cooke.
-George struggles to rebuild his life following his break up with Tansy but finds love with Levon's younger cousin.
-Lemon finds herself in a scandalous relationship while Annabeth hopes her relationship with Levon will grow into something more.
+George struggles to rebuild his life following his break up with Tansy but finds love with Lavon's younger cousin.
+Lemon finds herself in a scandalous relationship while Annabeth hopes her relationship with Lavon will grow into something more.
 Zoe begins to learn more about her family roots in Bluebell.